collapsed-stacks/startups/questions/13481/how-to-reach-out-to-potential-users-in-order-understand-the-problem-space.md

 - posted by: [Vasheer Ramdeen](https://stackexchange.com/users/6845962/vasheer-ramdeen) on 2017-10-16
 - score: 1

-<p>Trial and error. </p>
+Trial and error.

-<p>From my experience doing this, the first few tries are more for your own learning on how to actually do it.
+From my experience doing this, the first few tries are more for your own learning on how to actually do it.
 Spend time crafting what you will say, practice it and then just make as many calls as possible.
-Its important to make sure that you are attempting to reach your prospects and then running thorough what you need to know and not do it with someone who doesn't have the answers.</p>
+Its important to make sure that you are attempting to reach your prospects and then running thorough what you need to know and not do it with someone who doesn't have the answers.

-<p>I used the following script with great success, 82% conversion rate:</p>
+I used the following script with great success, 82% conversion rate:

-<p>Hi, you are speaking to Vash, to whom am I speaking? </p>
+Hi, you are speaking to Vash, to whom am I speaking?

-<p>...</p>
+...

-<p>Great, [NAME] I am doing some research into how businesses keep their customers happy.
-Will you be able to HELP me out with some information over 10 - 15 min.</p>
+Great, [NAME] I am doing some research into how businesses keep their customers happy.
+Will you be able to HELP me out with some information over 10 - 15 min.

-<p>...</p>
+...

-<p>They usually ask what company is this for, or what will you use this information for.
-Have your bases covered to let them know its confidential. </p>
+They usually ask what company is this for, or what will you use this information for.
+Have your bases covered to let them know its confidential.

-<p>Make detailed notes of all your interactions so you can figure out where you go wrong and iterate your script and keep testing.
+Make detailed notes of all your interactions so you can figure out where you go wrong and iterate your script and keep testing.
 If you are still failing after speaking to 20 people then you have a problem.
-It usually just takes loads of practice.</p>
+It usually just takes loads of practice.

-<p>Good luck, hope you get the information you are looking for.</p>
+Good luck, hope you get the information you are looking for.

 ## Answer 13482